 Antinuclear Antibody Testing

-A starting point for testing for SARDs is ANA testing.
+ANA testing should be performed in the initial evaluation of SARDs.
 Antibodies in SARDs can target the nucleus as well as any intracellular components of the cell, most notably the cytoplasm.
-ANA tests are best used for individuals with a high pretest probability of having a SARD because ANA reactivity may be present in healthy patients as well as those with certain infections, cancer, and autoimmune diseases.
+ANA tests are best used for individuals with a high pretest probability of having a SARD because ANA reactivity may be present in healthy patients as well as those with certain infections, cancer, and other autoimmune diseases.

 The gold standard for ANA testing is the indirect fluorescent antibody (IFA) assay, performed in a lab experienced with ANA testing.
 ANA test interpretation is based on common ANA patterns that have shown consistent correlation with SARDs.
-Patterns reported by ARUP Laboratories include centromere, homogeneous, nuclear dots, nucleolar, speckled, and cytoplasmic (see table below).
+Nuclear patterns reported by ARUP Laboratories include homogeneous, speckled, centromere, nucleolar, and nuclear dots; cytoplasmic patterns reported by ARUP Laboratories include reticular/antimichondrial antibody (AMA), speckled, discrete dots/GW body-like, golgi/polar, and rods/rings (see table below).
 The International Consensus on ANA Patterns has comprehensive information on patterns, targets, and clinical associations.
 ANA IFA reports should include the method, type of substrate, results obtained (including qualitative response [positive or negative]), pattern(s) observed, and their titers.

 In cases of high clinical suspicion for SARDs, specific autoantibody testing should be performed, even if ANA testing is negative.